 You should use the default value for max_concurrent_requests.
 Increasing this value might cause a performance penalty that can manifest as requests waiting longer for API calls to return.
 You should run load tests to determine impact before making changes.

 Use traffic migration or splitting when switching to a new default version

 A high traffic application might get errors or higher latency when updating to a new version in the following scenarios:

 - Complete update of a new default version

 - Set the default version

 Once the update is complete, App Engine will send requests to the new version.
-However, the new version may take some time to spin up enough instances to handle all traffic.
-During this period, requests can potentially sit on the pending queue and may time out.
+However, the new version can take some time to spin up enough instances to handle all traffic.
+During this period, requests can potentially sit on the pending queue and can time out.

 Avoid Memcache hot keys